xli/sampling_prof/README.md

 SamplingProf
 ===============

-SamplingProf is a profiling tool that operates by sampling your running thread stacktrace.
+SamplingProf is a statistical profiler or sampling profiler that operates by sampling your running thread stacktrace.
 The result is statistical approximation, but it allows your code to run near full speed.

 Quick start
 ---------------